 We can offer between two-weeks and two-months of specialist support on mechanical housing and enclosure design, design for manufacture, physical/virtual prototyping and potential application of utilising 3D printing for product and/or process improvements.

 We can also deliver productivity improvements, feasibility studies, simulation such as Computational Fluid Dynamics (CFD)/Finite Element Analysis (FEA), physical testing, conceptual design or proof-of-concept work.
 A strong emphasis is placed on engineering design, helping manufacturing SMEs utilise the technical skills and resources of the Engineering Department to introduce new products.

 4. Physics facilities including materials characterisation and quantum technology to support the development of photonics and 2D materials

 Lancaster University’s Department of Physics and Quantum Technology Centre allow businesses to engage with world class facilities featuring state-of-the-art nanofabrication and measurement equipment.
-Our Technology Access Consultants can offer access to a wide range of nano- and micro-scale analysis equipment and techniques including:
+Our Project Scientists and Engineers can offer access to a wide range of nano- and micro-scale analysis equipment and techniques including: